-Coping With The Flu - Total Health Magazine
+Coping with the Flu

 - Eat whole foods, no processed foods, especially plenty of vegetables.

 - Certain supplements have been shown to have a good impact on preventing the flu and lessening the symptoms.
-These include Vitamin C, Vitamin D, Zinc, Vitamin A, L-lysine, Garlic, Echinacea, Olive leaf extract, oregano and Elderberry.
+These include Vitamin C, Vitamin D, Zinc, Vitamin A, L-lysine, Garlic, Echinacea, Olive leaf extract and Elderberry.

-- The regiment used by the Bens family and anyone who asks for help, includes:
+- The regimen used by the Bens family, and anyone who asks for help, includes:

-- Vitamin D— 2,000-4.000 iu/day—Extremely effective at flu prevention.
+- Vitamin D- 2,000-4.000 iu/day – Extremely effective at flu prevention.

-- Prevention—Immune Support from Buried Treasure.
+- ACF Prevention-Immune Support from Buried Treasure.
 Potent anti-flu formula.

 - Oregacillin from Physicians Strength.
 Clinically tested anti-viral formula.